The 10 Best Puzzle Feeders for Dogs (Recommended by a Vet)

 The best puzzle feeder for brachycephalic dogs

 Brachycephalic (short-snouted) breeds can struggle with some activities because they can’t get their noses into gaps like other dogs can.
 They are also prone to eye injuries due to their bulbous eyes being less protected.
-These puzzle feeders are my favourites for short-snouted dogs:
+These puzzle feeder toys are vet-recommended for short-snouted dogs:

 Winner: Trixie Sniffling Carpet